cynicalico/amanita/README.md

 `abc1234\n`

-"up until (but not including)" would imply leaving the newline in the input stream, but this gives very non-intuitive behavior if followed by a `~` (Input Character) command, which will happily eat the newline but is probably not what was desired.
+"up until (but not including)" would imply leaving the newline in the input stream, but this gives very unintuitive behavior if followed by a `~` (Input Character) command, which will happily eat the newline but is probably not what was desired.

 For comparison, consider the following similar input: <br>